tarantool/doc/doc/book/admin/upgrades/upgrade_standalone.rst

 #.
 Stop the Tarantool instance.

 #.
 Make a copy of all data and the package from which the current (old)
     version was installed.
-You may need the for rollback purposes.
+You may need it for rollback purposes.
 Find the backup instruction in the appropriate hot backup procedure in :ref:`Backups <admin-backups>`.